C-Chads/tinygl/README.md

 * A lot of prototypes are missing.

-* You cannot use lighting and textures at the same time.
+* A triangle cannot be textured and lit at the same time.

 * <Undocumented limitations that have not been tested>